mindwarriorgame/public-formulas/README.md

 - If you are NOT familiar with GitHub:
     - just raise a new [Issue](https://github.com/mindwarriorgame/shared-letters/issues) here
     - in the issue, please provide your `shared_key_uuid`, your Letter and the translations

+## Translations

+By default, all letters are translated with ChatGPT.
+If you want, please feel free to submit your own translations.
+For that insert the language code before `.md` extension (e.g. `my-uuid.ru.md`)

 ## How to modify a Letter